A tool to support risk assessment in the context of adverse outcome pathways.

 AOPs are increasingly being developed to rationalise mechanisms of toxicity.
 An understanding of AOPs and relevant assays available to measure KEs is increasingly important, with the current drive towards new approach methodologies (NAMs) for toxicity assessments – such as in vitro assays.

-Lhasa’s Science Team have developed a prototype version of Kaptis which can be used to explore toxicological hazards using a combination of existing knowledge and assay data in the context of AOPs.
+Lhasa has developed a prototype version of Kaptis which can be used to explore toxicological hazards using a combination of existing knowledge and assay data in the context of AOPs.

 The intention of the proposed Kaptis collaborative consortium over the course of the strategic project, is to develop a sustainable AOP framework to support assessment of risk of human adverse events caused by exposure to chemicals within Kaptis.